PseudoDevs/IamGhost/bbmd7.md

-Last updated: 2024-04-12 06:17:55
+Last updated: 2024-04-12 06:19:40
-Random Quote: If I now change my past, I will change who I am right now - The Stranger
+Random Quote: Why should I go running to my aunt as if I were a beggar?
+My claim is better than her own.
+Let her come to me... in Westeros.  -  Aegon Targaryen